Introduction and Background

 Companion Society meetings must meet the criteria and conditions for Continuing Medical Education (CME) as defined by the Accreditation Council for Continuing Medical Education (ACCME).
 As the accredited provider, USCAP will work with Companion Societies to ensure all activities are compliant.
 If a Companion Society would like to seek commercial support for their educational symposia presented at the USCAP Annual Meeting, prior approval must be given by USCAP.
 Any funds received without authorization will not be allowed.

-Companion Society meetings are scheduled for three hours and receive logistical and administrative support from USCAP.
+Companion Society meetings are scheduled for two hours on the Sunday of the Annual Meeting and receive logistical and administrative support from USCAP.
 USCAP staff schedules the time, location, coffee breaks, AV support, and registration arrangements.
 The registration fee is built into the overall cost structure of the Annual Meeting, and it reflects dual options: an additional fee coupled with the Annual Meeting registration fee, or a standalone fee to access to Companion Society sessions only.
 USCAP organizes the educational programs but individual Companion Societies provide program titles, moderators, speakers and course materials.
 USCAP publishes the Companion Society educational programs and speakers in their promotional and meeting materials.

 In July, a representative of each Companion Society must submit the name and contact information for the next year’s educational session moderator; a list of the officers; and any changes to the bylaws.